-Impaired loans as of December 31, 2011 included one consumer secured loan totaling \$90,000 that was modified as a troubled debt restructuring ("TDR") during 2011.
+Impaired loans as of December 31, 2012 and 2011 included one consumer secured loan totaling \$90,000 that was modified as a troubled debt restructuring ("TDR") during 2011.
 The loan was renewed during 2011 at a below market interest rate.
 The recorded investment of the loan did not change subsequent to the modification.
-There were no TDR's at December 31, 2010.
-There were no re-defaults on TDRs during the year ended December 31, 2011.
+There were no loans modified in a troubled debt restructuring during 2012 or 2011 that subsequently defaulted during the year ended December 31, 2012 and 2011, respectively.